 What are the next steps for the Mangrove Creek Dam Visitor Space?

-Following the concept plan consultation period, Council will use the information collected to inform the finalisation of the concept plan.
+Following the concept plan consultation period, Council used the information collected to inform the finalisation of the concept plan.

 Where can I find out more information on the Mangrove Creek Dam Visitor Space?